Cooking with kidney disease

 Like the rest of the population, people with CKD benefit from eating a balanced, healthy diet, maintaining a healthy weight, and drinking plenty of water to help support good kidney health.
 It’s also important to resist the temptation to add salt to your food as it can contribute to high blood pressure, which is harmful to everyone, but especially so for people with CKD.

-People with chronic kidney disease stages 3, 4 and 5 (not on dialysis)
+People with chronic kidney disease stages 3, 4 and 5 (not having dialysis)

-At this stage most people can continue to eat a balanced and healthy diet and should not modify their diet unless advised to do so by a renal dietitian or their doctor.
+At this stage most people can continue to eat a balanced and healthy diet and should not modify their diet unless advised to do so by a kidney dietitian or their doctor.

 People with kidney failure stage 5 (receiving dialysis)

-At this stage you should have met your renal dietitian.
+At this stage you should have met your kidney dietitian.
 You will find it easy to select Kidney Kitchen recipes to fit in with the individual advice you have been given.